-Historically, cash investments like Treasury bills and money-market mutual funds have paid a yield that roughly approximates the inflation rate.
-That means they can help preserve the spending power of your money before taxes, but you’ll likely find you are losing money, once the taxman gets his share.
+Historically, cash investments like Treasury bills and money-market mutual funds have paid a yield that roughly approximates the inflation rate, though in recent years the yields on offer have been below inflation.
+That means you’ll likely find your money is losing purchasing power, especially once the taxman gets his share.

 In addition to the long-run threat from inflation and taxes, holders of cash investments have also suffered the occasional short-term scare.
 During the 2008–09 financial crisis, accountholders at failed banks had uneasy moments, even if they were eventually made whole, thanks to FDIC insurance.
 Over the past four decades, a few money-market mutual funds have “broken the buck,” with their share price falling below the standard $1 net asset value.
 Perhaps the most notable failure was the Reserve Primary Fund, which slipped to 97 cents in September 2008.